DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 { "lte": [  {"column": ["new_cases"] },  {"column": ["new_deaths"] } ] }
 ```

-In addition to the usual subjects above there exist two special relations, `contains` and `containedIn` that check if the first subexpression is contained within the second (`contains`) or vice versa (`containedIn`).
+In addition to the usual suspects above there exist two special relations, `contains` and `containedIn` that check if the first subexpression is contained within the second (`contains`) or vice versa (`containedIn`).

 ```JSON
 { "contains": [ [1, 2], [1, 2, 3, 4, 5] ] }